rghosh-ds/Library-Management-Flask-API/README.md

 # Library Management System

-A simple Library Management System built with Flask and SQLAlchemy.
+A simple Library Management API built with Flask and SQLAlchemy.

 ## Features
 - User registration and login (with JWT authentication)